egoist/nswatch/README.md

 ## Usage

-Asumming you have an npm script `build` to compile something, then drop a `watch.js` in your project:
+Assuming you have an npm script `build` to compile something, then drop a `watch.js` in your project:

 ```js
 const watch = require('nswatch')